oracle/cloud-native-devops-workshop/jcs-devops/JCSPipelineStackManager300.md

 ### **STEP 14:** Monitor Build and Deloyment

-- Now that the code has been commited to the master branch, the build and deployment will automatically start.
+- Now that the code has been commited to the master branch, I may take a minute or two, but the build and deployment will automatically start.
 On the navigation panel click **Build**, and you should see **Alpha Office Product Catalog UI** in the queue.

     ![](images/300/Picture300-66.png)